RemyIsCool/AnimatedFox/README.md

 ## 🖥️ Requirements
  - 🦊 An up-to-date version of Firefox or LibreWolf.
 Other Firefox derivatives might work but I haven't tested them.
  - 🔤 [JetBrains Mono](https://www.jetbrains.com/lp/mono/) installed on your system.
+(If it's not installed, it will default to the default monospace font for Firefox.)

 ## ⬇️ Installation
 1. ✅ Make sure you have everything listed in Requirements.